 Ultimately, I trust that nature will eliminate us before we eliminate nature.
 I generally have more faith in nature than I do in humankind, who, really, are only one of many participants in nature’s grand scheme.
 After all, we carry more bacteria in our body than human cells; and so if nature decided to kill us off, she already has her bombs set and prepped for detonation.

 Having said that, we do have a unique capacity for greed and hoarding “things” unnecessary to our survival; but, having said that, we then have to ask the question, “Is art necessary to our survival?”

 No better way is there to learn to love Nature than to understand Art.
 It dignifies every flower of the field.
 And, the boy who sees the thing of beauty which a bird on the wing becomes when transferred to wood or canvas will probably not throw the customary stone.

 Second to submerging yourself in nature, the best art supplies an understanding of nature by revealing it simply as it is.
-With that in mind, while I find the likes of David Attenborough’s Our Planet commendable on this front, I’m not sure these nature documentaries are effective tools of environmentalist encouragement or, even, artistic expression — though these documentaries do have artistic, aesthetic elements.
+With that in mind, while I find the likes of David Attenborough’s Our Planet commendable on this front, I’m not sure these nature documentaries are effective tools of environmentalist encouragement or, even, artistic expression — though these documentaries do educate and possess artistic, aesthetic elements.